 Whilst drawing, I ponder what it means to situate myself in a landscape so scarred by intensive agriculture and over-farming.
 I notice the proliferation of medicinal weeds that grow by the road side, the intensity of their greens, as they work to re-mineralise the depleted soil.
 I think on the history of the landscape; the people and animals that have moved across it over time and the myths and stories that run through its veins.

 The figure in all of these works, is imagined.
 She represents a kinder relationship to the natural world.
 She communicates with the land and makes medicine with the plants around her.
 She is the medicine woman.
 The story of the domination and suppression of the feminine has sadly mirrored the story of our domination of the natural world.
 I wish to question this and to offer a different way to begin to interact with and work with nature."

-Perienne is a masters graduate of the Royal Drawing School, where she runs art workshops today.
+Perienne is a masters graduate of the Royal Drawing School, where she now teaches drawing and printmaking.

 Perienne has had a number of solo exhibitions:

 2017 Everyday Weeds, The Lookout - Caroline Wiseman, Aldeburgh.

 2012 Running With Wolves, Labomirov‐Easton Gallery, London.